HaiqiChenLab/haiqichenlab.github.io/pubs.md

 # **Publications**
 <hr>
-Here is a sampling of some of the papers that guide our lab's research.
-You can find the full list on [google scholar](https://scholar.google.com/citations?user=HoeBWvQAAAAJ&hl=en). #: corresponding author; \*: equal contribution.
-Members in RePL are highlighted in <b>bold</b>.
+Here is a list of some representative publications.
+The full list can be found on [google scholar](https://scholar.google.com/citations?user=HoeBWvQAAAAJ&hl=en). #: corresponding author; \*: equal contribution.
+ReGL members are highlighted in <b>bold</b>.

 <div class="wrapper row3">
   <div id="container">